-The European Alps summer hiking season officially starts in the second weekend of June and ends on the second last weekend in September.
-The Dolomite mountains offer some of the best weather in all of the Alps.
+The best time to hike and trek the Italian Dolomites is when the European Alps summer hiking season officially starts, which is in the second weekend of June and ends on the second last weekend in September.
+The Italian Dolomite mountains offer some of the best weather in all of the Alps.

-If you are walking early in the season on one of our Dolomites treks, you will likely find yourself walking over some snow.
+If you are hiking in the early in the season on one of our Italian Dolomites treks, you will likely find yourself walking over some snow.
 Although more effort is required, the views of the snow-capped mountains are spectacular and make for great photos!

 At the start of July, you will find soft snow on the passes and clearer trails.
 You will enjoy seeing classic Dolomite peaks and green mountain meadows making this a popular time to visit.
 The beautiful green valleys and pastures are often overflowing with wildflower colours!